afeins19/obsdian/classNotes/(488) Robot Laser Tag/development module/Development Module.md

 ### Syed

-My work involved setting up YOLO on both the Jetson and the Raspberry Pi.
+My work involved setting up YOLO on  the Raspberry Pi and all aspects of image recognition.
 I captured photos and processed images of all the game objects, such as robots, cones, and targets, to prepare them for YOLO recognition.
-Alongside my teammates, I worked on developing the path planning algorithm and pair-programmed an occupancy grid.
+I worked on developing the occupancy grid data structures to represent the game in an efficient way.
 Additionally, I worked on analyzing data from the Lidar sensor and helped set up a MongoDB container using Docker.
-I worked with Aaron on creating and implementing the path planning algorithm and test course generator.
+I worked with Aaron on creating and implementing the path planning algorithm and test course generator and am also working on localizing the robot to a specific region of the course using external sensors.

 **What I Learned:**
 - How to optimize image recognition using YOLO